johndk/berkeley-ml-capstone/README.md

 BTS On-Time Performance data is provided as a separate compressed download for each month.
 Each monthly file contains domestic flights reported by all included United States carriers, rather than data for a single airport.
-After the monthly files are downloaded and extracted, `filter.py` reads all 12 files for a year, keeps flights where JFK, ORD, or ATL is either the origin or destination, and combines the matching records into one annual file for each airport.
-For example, the 12 monthly files under `data/bts/raw/2019/` are used to produce `ATL.csv`, `JFK.csv`, and `ORD.csv` in that same directory.
-These annual airport files become the inputs to the BTS processing notebook.
+After the monthly files are downloaded and extracted, `filter.py` reads all 12 files for a year, keeps flights where JFK is either the origin or destination, and combines the matching records into one annual `JFK.csv` file.
+For example, the 12 monthly files under `data/bts/raw/2019/` are used to produce `JFK.csv` in that same directory.
+This annual airport file becomes the input to the BTS processing notebook.

-ASPM data is collected with `download_aspm_hourly_v3.py`, which requests one FAA ASPM hourly report for each airport and calendar day.
+ASPM data is collected with `download_aspm_hourly_v3.py`, which requests one FAA ASPM hourly report for JFK for each calendar day.
 The year-specific shell scripts supply the date range and airport code.
-Each run saves the original daily HTML responses under `raw_html/` and combines the extracted hourly records into one annual airport CSV, such as `aspm_2019_ATL.csv`.
+Each run saves the original daily HTML responses under `raw_html/` and combines the extracted hourly records into one annual airport CSV, such as `aspm_2019_JFK.csv`.
 Keeping the HTML responses preserves the original reports while the annual CSV becomes the input to the ASPM processing notebook.

-NOAA Local Climatological Data is downloaded as one annual CSV for the weather station selected to represent each airport.
+NOAA Local Climatological Data is downloaded as one annual CSV for the weather station selected to represent JFK.
-Station `72219013874` represents ATL, `72530094846` represents ORD, and `74486094789` represents JFK.
-The files are grouped by year under `data/noaa/raw/`; for example, the three station files in `2019/` provide the raw weather observations used to produce the ATL, ORD, and JFK inputs for the NOAA processing notebook.
+Station `74486094789` represents JFK.
+The files are grouped by year under `data/noaa/raw/` and provide the raw weather observations used to produce the JFK inputs for the NOAA processing notebook.

 #### Processed